 The portrait of Lady Charlotte Russell is typical of Barnett’s high-society portraiture.
 Posed to show off her court dress, Lady Charlotte leans against a table on which there are books and flowers.
 The soft-focus image is made lustrous through platinum printing and brown toning.
 While the production values have a similar effect to Cazneaux’s ‘Meditation (Gracie Macbeth)’, this is not a work of allegory but one of display and status.
-Lady Charlotte’s dress was designed by Charles Frederick Worth specifically for presentation at the Court of Queen Alexandra and King George V. Lady Charlotte was married to Sir Peter Nicol Russell who was uncle of the painter John Peter Russell and brother of Thea Proctor’s grandmother, Christina Russell.
+Lady Charlotte’s dress was designed by Charles Frederick Worth specifically for presentation at the Court of Queen Alexandra and King Edward VII.
+Lady Charlotte was married to Sir Peter Nicol Russell who was uncle of the painter John Peter Russell and brother of Thea Proctor’s grandmother, Christina Russell.

 © Art Gallery of New South Wales Photography Collection Handbook, 2007

-Judy Annear, Photography: Art Gallery of New South Wales Collection, 2007, 25 (illus.).
+Judy Annear, Photography: Art Gallery of New South Wales Collection, 'The photograph and portraiture', pg.15-31, Sydney, 2007, 25 (illus.).